sylvainwhite/sylvain-white-dev/pages/architecture.md

 <br/>

-## Miscellaneous elements to consider in software architecture
+## Various elements to consider in software architecture

 * Use GMT to avoid daylight saving issues
 * Make sure the software is easy to update, to rollback and don't forget caching!